iwkse/alfresco-debian-install/README.md

 -------------
 Downloads and install LibreOffice from libreoffice.org (technically from a mirror).
 Alfresco just use LibreOffice for transformations, and later versions have better (hopefully) conversion filters.

-In this step ImageMagick is also installed from Ubuntu standard packages, if you skip this step install ImageMagick separately.
+In this step ImageMagick is also installed from Debian standard packages, if you skip this step install ImageMagick separately.
 Some extra font packages like Microsoft true type fonts is also installed, since you likely will add documents to Alfresco that have used them, this will result in better transformations.

 ImageMagick
 -----------
-Installed using the Ubuntu default package.
+Installed using the Debian default package.

 If you get the error `no decode delegate for this image format` on start in the alfresco.log make sure to check that the path for `img.coders=` in alfresco-global.properties.
 The path may be version specific for the installed version.